Universal Pansharpening Model: Methodology

 \subsection{Method Overview}

-FoundPS conceptualizes pansharpening into three fundamental stages: unified representation, fusion, and reconstruction, as illustrated in Fig.~\ref{method:1-1}.
-First, the MS image is upsampled to align its spatial resolution with the PAN image, and then fed into the modality‑interleaved transformer.
-It undergoes band‑wise patchification and patch‑wise embedding, followed by self‑attention and pooling to obtain hidden states, which are then input into the mixture-of-expert system.
+UniPS conceptualizes pansharpening into three fundamental stages: unified representation, fusion, and reconstruction, as illustrated in Fig.~\ref{method:1-1}.
+First, the MS image is upsampled to align its spatial resolution with the PAN image, and then fed into a modality-interleaved transformer (MiT).
+It undergoes band-wise patchification and patch-wise embedding, followed by self-attention and pooling to obtain hidden states, which are then input into the mixture-of-expert system.
 A router generates probability weights over experts, and a subset of experts corresponding to the number of MS bands is dynamically selected.
-The selected expert outputs, representing spectral affine bases, are normalized and concatenated to form a reversible mapping tensor.
+These selected expert outputs, representing spectral affine bases, are normalized and concatenated to form a reversible mapping tensor.
 Through tensor multiplication, MS images with arbitrary bands are deterministically projected into a unified latent space, thereby achieving band-agnostic representation with consistent dimensionality.
-Second, the initially obtained latent representations are refined through a latent diffusion bridge model, which iteratively evolves them toward higher quality.
-To enable deep cross‑modal fusion, an infinite‑dimensional feature interaction mechanism is incorporated, comprehensively integrating PAN features with the evolving latent MS representations.
-During diffusion inference, we seamlessly a integrate bridge posterior sampling strategy, which provides manifold‑constrained gradients to guide the fusion process without extra computational overhead.
-This not only enhances representation quality but also allows training‑free fusion adaptation across different satellites and scenes, significantly improving model universality.
-Finally, the refined latent MS representation is projected back to the image space via the inverse of the mapping tensor, thereby reconstructing the desired high-resolution MS image.
+Second, the core cross-modal fusion is performed by an infinite-dimensional feature interaction mechanism, which serves as the pivotal component of the Infinite-UNet.
+This mechanism comprehensively integrates PAN features with the evolving latent MS representations via a Hadamard product, modulated by complementary geometric and exponential kernels.
+The exponential kernel assigns decaying weights across dimensions, emphasizing low-order interactions, while the geometric kernel assigns uniform weights, enabling full-order interactions.
+Third, a latent diffusion bridge iteratively evolves the coarse latent representations toward higher quality.
+During diffusion inference, we seamlessly integrate a bridge posterior sampling strategy, which provides manifold-constrained gradients to guide the fusion process.
+This not only enhances representation quality but also allows training-free fusion adaptation across different satellites and scenes.
+Finally, the refined latent MS representation is projected back to the image space via the inverse of the mapping tensor, thereby reconstructing the desired MS image.